Hannah Palmer Teases Fans & Tugs At Her Bikini Top In Latest Update

 Hannah Palmer has been on vacation the past few days, but that hasn’t stopped her from sharing a few snaps showing what she is up to.
 On Wednesday, she shared a photo that suggested she had been scuba diving.
-In the snap, she posed in her wet suit, which was pulled halfway down to her waist, while tugging on her bikini top.
+In the snap, she posed in her wet suit, which was pulled halfway down to her waist, as she tugged on her bikini top.

 Hannah’s bikini top was white with blue trim.
 The photo captured her pulling at the string between her breasts with her thumb — a pose that showed off plenty of Hannah’s cleavage.
 Hannah’s flat abs and smooth skin were also on display in the snap.